rilkedragan/CTS/README.md

 # Connectivity Test Service - CTS
 Small Python application that recieves http GET request for URL that is passed as parameter __url__

-CTS application is packed with Docekrfile and deployed to Google GKE cluster.
+CTS application is packed with Dockerfile and deployed to Google GKE cluster.
 Application is exposed as Kubernetes service.

 Building Docker image: